South Africa's ANC calls for swift extradition of arrested Guptas | Law-Order

 Reuters could not reach the Guptas or their representatives for comment.
 Zuma and the Guptas, who left South Africa shortly after Zuma was ousted in 2018, have issued blanket denials of any wrongdoing.
 "We call on law enforcement authorities in South Africa and the UAE to expedite the extradition of Messrs Gupta to South Africa so that the charges against them can be adjudicated by a court of law," the African National Congress (ANC) said in a statement.

 They have not been formally charged in a South African court, but have been sought by prosecutors over the allegations.
-Dubai's police said on Twitter that it had arrested the Guptas after receiving an Interpol red notice, a request to law enforcement officials worldwide to locate and provisionally arrest a person pending extradition.
+Dubai's police said on Twitter that it had arrested the Guptas, who face potential criminal charges in South Africa including money laundering, after receiving an Interpol red notice, a request to law enforcement officials worldwide to locate and provisionally arrest a person pending extradition.

 Zuma's successor as ANC leader and president, Cyril Ramaphosa, engineered his ousting in February 2018 and has tried to clean up the party's image.
 The relationship between Zuma and the Guptas has been one of the main areas of focus of a judicial inquiry into allegations of high-level corruption during Zuma's leadership.

 The ANC holds a leadership contest late this year at which Ramaphosa is expected to seek re-election.
-(Additional reporting by Anait Miridzhanian in Gdansk; Editing by Alexander Winning and Alison Williams)
+(Additional reporting by Anait Miridzhanian in Gdansk and Ghaida Ghantous in Dubai; Editing by Alexander Winning, Alison Williams, Alexandra Hudson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)